-Proton Electrolyte Water Electrolysis (PEWE)
+Polymer Electrolyte Water Electrolysis (PEWE)

 Fast start-up, dynamic operation, high differential pressures and production of high purity hydrogen up to high current densities make PEWE an interesting technology for storage of fluctuating (excess) renewable power.
 The fundamental understanding of kinetic and mass transport process in PEWE is our core interest.
 Porous materials are characterized using X-ray tomographic imaging and electrochemical methods.

 HT-PEFCs are used in residential, combined heat and power applications.
 A crucial parameter for a broader commercialization of HT-PEFCs is to extend their lifetime up to 50’000 h.
 The study of individual degradation parameters is therefore of high importance.
 Both, X-ray tomographic microscopy (ex-situ and operando) as well as electrochemical characterization are used to gain a deeper inside into these phenomena.